AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/configure-proofing/configure-a-users-proofing-access.md

 * When you change the Workfront Access level to System Administrator, the Proof Permission profile changes to Administrator.

-## Configure Workfront Proof access via Workfront Main Menu for all users
+## Configure Workfront Proof access via Workfront Main Menu for all users {#configure-workfront-proof-access-via-workfront-main-menu-for-all-users}

 By default, only users with administrative rights within Workfront can access Workfront Proof as described&nbsp; [Access Workfront Proof from Adobe Workfront](../../../review-and-approve-work/proofing/managing-proofs-within-workfront/access-wf-proof-in-workfront.md).